korzxd/UnitCrunch-data-exports/Factions/Aeldari/Readme.md

-# Aeldari Index v1.2
+# Aeldari Codex v1.3
 ## General Information
-* This Index contains all units from the current `Index: Aeldari` and the `Imperial Armour: Aeldari`.
+* This Index contains all units from the current `Codex: Aeldari` and the `Imperial Armour: Aeldari`.

 * **`Leaders`** are all separate unit profiles acting as if they were a sole unit on the battlefield, they include their **`Leader`** ability but this should only be used in an **Advanced Profile**.
 (Refer to [Mixing_Profiles.md](/Guides/Mixing_Profiles.md))